jpjax/Hello-World/README.md

 # Hello-World
-hellow-World is traditionally first assignment in all programming languages, or any new tool you learn for the first time.
+Hello-World is traditionally first assignment in all programming languages, or any new tool you learn for the first time.